wisdomfusion/z-notes/README.md

 # z-notes
-notes structured as org-mode, Markdown, or LaTeX files
+Personal notes structured as org-mode, Markdown, or LaTeX files